PrinceNet/PHP-Algorithms/readme.md

 where n >= k >= 0
 > Time Complexity: O(k)

+## Activity Selection

+Given n activities with their start and finish times.
+Select the maximum number of activities that can be performed by a single person or machine,
+assuming that a person can only work on a single activity at a time
+> Time Complexity: O(n * log n)

 ## Graph (Data Structure)

 Will be used in graph algorithms later on.